baomidou/mybatis-plus-doc/src/content/docs/en/guides/mybatis-x.md

 - `baseInfo.baseBlobFields`: Template content.
 - `baseInfo.remark`: Relative module resource file path.

-With the MybatisX plugin, you can significantly improve development efficiency for MyBatis and MyBatis-Plus frameworks while enjoying convenient code generation and template customization features.
+With the MyBatisX plugin, you can significantly improve development efficiency with MyBatis and MyBatis-Plus frameworks, while enjoying convenient code generation and template customization features.